Rachel Maddow: Herring Networks, Inc. v. Rachel Maddow, et al.

 On September 10, 2019, the One America News Network (OAN) filed suit in the United States District Court for the Southern District of California against Maddow for $10 million, after Maddow described the network as "paid Russian propaganda" on her program on July 22.
 Maddow had repeated a Daily Beast story which identified an OAN employee as also working for Sputnik News, which is owned by the Russian government-owned news agency Rossiya Segodnya, and has been accused of deliberately disseminating disinformation, and is often described as an outlet for propaganda.
 Also named in the suit were Comcast, MSNBC, and NBCUniversal Media.

 On May 22, 2020, the case was dismissed by Judge Cynthia Bashant, who found that "the contested statement is an opinion that cannot serve as the basis for a defamation".
 OAN parent company Herring Networks said they planned to appeal.

-After considering Herring's appeal, in August 2021 the decision in favor of Maddow was affirmed by the United States Court of Appeal for the Ninth Circuit.
+After considering Herring's appeal, in August 2021, the decision in favor of Maddow was affirmed by the United States Court of Appeal for the Ninth Circuit.
 The Court of Appeals also affirmed a trial court ruling that requires Herring to pay Maddow's attorneys' fees.

 Writing

 Maddow wrote Drift: The Unmooring of American Military Power (2012) about the role of the military in postwar American politics.
 Upon its release, Drift reached the first position of The New York Times Best Seller list for hardcover nonfiction.

 In December 2013, The Washington Post announced that Maddow would write a monthly opinion column for the paper, contributing one article per month over a period of six months.

 On March 2, 2018, The New York Times published Maddow's first crossword puzzle, in collaboration with Joe DiPietro.
 On the eve of its publication, she said: "This is kind of it, like there will never be a baby, but there's this freaking crossword puzzle, and I am very, very excited about it."

 Maddow's second book Blowout: Corrupted Democracy, Rogue State Russia, and the Richest, Most Destructive Industry on Earth was published in October 2019.
 In March 2021, the audiobook version of Blowout, recorded by Maddow, won the Grammy Award for Best Spoken Word Album at the 63rd Annual Grammy Awards.

 Her third book, Bag Man: The Wild Crimes, Audacious Cover-up, and Spectacular Downfall of a Brazen Crook in the White House, written with Michael Yarvitz, was published in December 2020.

+Maddow's fourth book, Prequel: An American Fight Against Fascism was published on October 17, 2023.
+It is based on her podcast Ultra.